 Охуде n Production - A Origins c of Life - B The accumulation of oxygen in Earth's atmosphere through photosynth nesis was necessary for life to develop an nd be sustained on land.
 Life started in the ocean and t of life is found in ancient ocea A1 A9 E 31 All oxygen gas came originally from photosynthetic organisms in the o cean.
 Photosynthesis produces oxygen gas and is balanced by a loss of oxygen gas through respiration, decay of organisms, and oxidation of exposed minerals.
-The burial of some dead organisms in the sea floor sediments prevents their decay and keeps atmospheric oxygen near 20%.
-The millions of different speci today are related by descent fr that evolved in the ocean and rom common ancestors A2 A10 B2 B4 bacteria, with the ability to use sunligh ecules, produced oxygen gas as a waste There is no steady state of oxygen gas on geological time scales.
+The burial of some dead organisms in the sea floor sediments prevents their decay and keeps atmospheric oxygen near 20%. today are related by descent from commo on, decay of organisms, xposed minerals.
+The d organisms in the sea events their decay and A2 A10 B2 B4 bacteria, with the ability to use sunligh ecules, produced oxygen gas as a waste There is no steady state of oxygen gas on geological time scales.
 Oxygen and carbon dioxide concentrations in the atmosphere change within relatively wide limits, controlled by a combination of biologi- cal, geological, and chemical processes.
 The fossil record of ancient lifeforms provides evidence for the theory of evolution and the important role the ocean played in the evolution of life on Earth.
 One dominant theory about the evolution of early lifeforms (prokaryotes) is that they evolved about 3.5 billion years ago near a hydrothermal vent in the ocean.
-A3 l l l l l l l l l l l l l l l l l l l \4 B3 B5 Until about 2.5 billion years ago, the majority of oxygen gas produced through photosynthesis was consumed in the process of oxidizing reduced compounds, forming vast sedimentary deposits, and changing the chemistry of the ocean and sediments.
-Dissolved oxygen started to accumulat much of the free reduced compounds v The first multicellular organisms to invade land from the ocean were plants, followed by arthropods.
+A3 l l l l l l l l l l l l l l l l l l l \4 B3 B5 Until about 2.5 billion years ago, the majority of oxygen gas produced through photosynthesis was consumed in the process of oxidizing reduced compounds, forming vast sedimentary deposits, and changing the chemistry of the ocean and sediments. ntil about 2.5 billion years go, the majority of oxygen as produced through hotosynthesis was consumed n the process of oxidizing educed compounds, forming ast sedimentary deposits, nd changing the chemistry The first multicellular organisms to invade land from the ocean were plants, followed by arthropods.
 Later, organisms, such as lobe-finned fishes, started moving between the shallows and the land.
 These fishes evolved into amphibians.
 Most living organisms, including all animals, plants, fungi, and protists, are eukaryotes that evolved from prokaryotes.
 A5 A7 The accumulation of oxygen in the ocean allowed for the development of aerobic bacteria that used oxygen in a new biochemical pathway, producing ATP more efficiently.
 Between 2.3 and 2.4 billion years ago, the oxygen concentration in the ocean was high enough that it started to escape and accumulate in the atmosphere, where it formed ozone, blocking much of the UV radiation from reaching Earth's surface.
-A6 A8 This energy efficient biological pathway that developed in aerobic bacteria, along with oxygen in the ocean, allowed for the development of complex oceanic eukaryotic Multicellular life, which requires high oxygen levels, developed about 1 billion years ago.
+A6 A8 This energy efficient biological pathway that developed in aerobic bacteria, along with oxygen in the ocean, allowed for the development of complex oceanic eukaryotic cells about 2 billion years ago.
+Multicellular life, which requires high oxygen levels, developed about 1 billion years ago.
 By 550 million years ago, free oxygen and ozone levels were high enough to allow the development of terrestrial organisms.